wwu-pi/tutorials/lectures/acse/010_setting_up_the_dev_environment.md

 ## <a id="plugins" name="plugins" />Extending Eclipse
 1. Select **Help** > **Install new Software...**
-1. From the dropdown menu, select **Mars** as the site to work with (the screenshots show another example).
+1. From the dropdown menu, select **Neon** as the site to work with (the screenshots show another example).
 1. Wait for the list of software to load and select all of the following items:

    * _Modeling_